Fredrik2002/f1-24-telemetry-application/README.md

 1. Make sure all the python packages required are installed :
 - tkinter
 - ttkbootstrap
-- PIL
+- PIL \
-Open a terminal and type `pip install tkinter ttkbootstrap PIL`
+For that, open a terminal and type `pip install tkinter ttkbootstrap PIL`

 2. Run *Telemetry.py*
 3. If you do not receive datas on default port (20777), go to *Settings* on the top left corner of the app, *PORT Selection*, and you can choose the port you want to receive the datas on (default on 20777).